 - 2¼ teaspoons baking powder

 - ½ cup unsweetened applesauce

 - 1 teaspoon pure vanilla extract

-- Preheat oven to 350°F. Spray 8x4-inch loaf pan with nonstick spray.
+- Preheat the oven to 350°F. Spray a 8x4 inch loaf pan with nonstick spray.

 - In a medium bowl, combine flour, brown sugar, baking powder, salt and cinnamon.
 Stir in chopped dates and apricots.

-- In a separate bowl, mash bananas; add egg, vanilla and milk & stir well.
+- In a separate bowl, mash bananas, then add applesauce, egg, vanilla and milk, stirrng well.
 Pour onto flour mixture and stir gently just until blended (don't over-mix or it might turn out a tough bread).

 - Scrape dough into prepared pan.
 Bake until a toothpick inserted into the center comes out clean, 40 to 50 minutes.
 Cool completely before slicing.

 Here are a few more healthier banana bread recipes you might enjoy:

 - Healthy 5-Ingredient Flourless Banana Bread by The Baker Mama